The Joint Protective Stabilization Appliance

 PIVOTING can be added to the appliance over the last molar on the side of the inflamed TMJ to provide quick temporary relief.
 The pivot is a little high spot that should hit slightly before all the other teeth and thereby distract the inflamed joint.
 The relief of pain from biting on the pivot should be immediate, but pivoting is only a short-term measure, because the pivot will wear down quickly or traumatize the supporting teeth.
 After a week, if the pivot is still high, it should be removed.

 CONVERTING TO A LONG-TERM USE APPLIANCE – After the damaged TMJ has not been inflamed for at least two months, it should be fully healed and no longer needing mechanical protection.
-At that point, your joint protective appliance can be converted into an appliance that treats your jaw muscles while optimizing your facial growth to prevent the symptoms from returning.
-Flat plate appliances give the mandible a full range of motion, which promotes muscle health.
-Front flat plate appliances gradually and steadily reduce restrictive overbites.
-Full arch flat plate appliances are preferred in the few people who have little or no overbite.
-The conversion to a flat plate appliance can be made at one appointment using our in-house lab for $350.
-Also, at that stage, various orthopedic features can be added to promote horizontal facial growth, prevent the mandible from continuing to rotate down and back into the space needed for the pharyngeal airway, or eliminate other growth restrictions.
+At that point, your joint protective appliance can be converted into an appliance that treats your jaw muscles while repurposing the nightly clenching and grinding to optimize your slow adult facial growth pattern in a manner that moves you away from the strain taht caused the problem in order to prevent your symptoms from returning.
+Flat bite plate appliances allow the mandible a full range of motion, which promotes muscle health.
+Front flat bite plate appliances can gradually and steadily reduce restrictive overbites.
+Full arch flat bite plate appliances are preferred in the few people who have little or no overbite.
+The conversion to a flat plate appliance can be made using our in-house lab for $350.
+Also, at that stage, various orthopedic features can be added to promote horizontal facial growth in a manner that reduces resistance to airway flow or to eliminate various growth restrictions.
 In people with narrow palates, the joint protective stabilization appliance can be converted into a palate expansion appliance.
-In people who also need some teeth straightened, wires and springs can be added.
+Wires and springs can be added to straighten individual teeth.
 Later any of these appliances can be easily adjusted to fit around new dental work or implants if necessary.